rajeevk022/AI_image/README.md

 ## Features
 - Supports CSV and Excel files with up to **50k rows** for insight generation.
 - Automatic upgrade to the **Pro** plan once a payment succeeds.
-The Pro plan allows up to **50 reports per month** and the status refreshes without manual reloads.
+The Pro plan allows up to **50 reports per month** with access valid for **30 days**.
+The status refreshes automatically without manual reloads.
 If the webhook fails to set the upgrade flag, the app now corrects it whenever it detects a valid Pro expiry timestamp.
+A "Payment successful" message appears once the upgrade takes effect.
+For testing, the subscription charge is set to **₹1**.

 ## Environment Variables